-Whichever be the case, your hosting company is obliged to provide you with a means of managing your website’s hosting.
-If unsure which they use, you can always reach out to them.
+Whatever is the case, your hosting company is obliged to provide you with a means of managing your site’s hosting.
+If unsure about one they use, you can always reach out to them.

 This article has shown you some of the most used functions of cPanel, including how to Install WordPress in cPanel.

 If you would like to learn WordPress and everything that goes around it, visit our WP academy right away.
 You will find a ton of beginner-friendly guides and tutorials.

 For questions or further assistance, don’t hesitate to contact us.
 We would love to help.

 - Change Domain Name in WordPress

 - How to Open a New Database and Database User in cPanel